Generative Multi-Label Zero-Shot Learning: Extension to Zero-shot Object Detection

 \section{Extension to Zero-shot Object Detection}

 Lastly, we also evaluate our multi-label feature generation approach (CLF) for zero-shot object detection (ZSD).
 ZSD strives for simultaneous classification and localization of previously unseen objects.
 In the generalized settings, the test set contains both seen and unseen object categories (GZSD).
 Recently, the work of~\cite{hayat2020synthesizing} introduce a zero-shot detection approach (SUZOD) where features are synthesized, conditioned upon class-embeddings, and integrated in the popular Faster R-CNN framework~\cite{ren2015faster}.
 The feature generation stage is jointly driven by the classification loss in the semantic embedding space for both seen and unseen categories.
 Their approach addresses multi-label zero-shot detection by constructing single-label features for each region of interest (RoI).
 Different from SUZOD~\cite{hayat2020synthesizing}, we first generate a pool of multi-label RoI features by integrating random sets of individual single-label RoI features.
-These integrated multi-label RoI features are then used as real features to train our CLF-based classification architecture.